conan-io/hooks/README.md

 ### [YAML linter](hooks/yaml_linter.py)

-This hooks runs [yamllint ](https://yamllint.readthedocs.io/) over the yaml files in a recipe before exporting them (it runs in the `pre_export` hook), it can be really useful to check for typos.
+This hook runs [yamllint](https://yamllint.readthedocs.io/) over the yaml files in a recipe before exporting them (it runs in the `pre_export` hook), it can be really useful to check for typos.